 Before I move on to the last section of today’s guide, I’d like to share one last tip - it has nothing to do with link building, but it is an important aspect of optimizing your product pages for search.
 Here it is: add structured data markup to your product pages - it will help search engines understand better what they’re about and, respectively, present them in a more engaging manner on the SERPs.
 This will substantially increase your CTR.
 Learn more about structured data for Shopify and what markup (data types and properties) to add to your product pages.

 Blogging: Tell me more

-Blogging has been my bread and butter for almost 5 years now - one of them I spent working for an e-commerce brand.
+Blogging has been my bread and butter for almost 7 years now.
 During this time I’ve learnt that blogging, if done right, can benefit brands in numerous ways:

-- It can help you build a brand that customers trust, love, and invest (both time and money) in
+- It can help you build a brand that customers trust, love, and invest in

 - It can help you develop a stronger online presence and establish yourself as an authority in your niche (and we all know that in the world of e-commerce, credibility=more sales)